DeepRegNet/DeepReg/docs/joss_paper/paper.md

 ## Model
 A pair of moving image and fixed image is the input of the network.
 When available, pairs of moving labels and/or fixed labels can also be the input of the network, regardless of whether they are used to compute the loss.
 The network predicts a dense displacement field (DDF).
 Options are also available for the DDF being integrated by a predicted dense velocity field (DFV) or computed from a predicted affine transformation.
 For conditional segmentation, the network directly predicts warped moving labels [@hu2019conditional].

 An encoder-decoder architecture, such as an adapted U-Net and the local-net [@hu2018weakly] is used for dense prediction such as direct DDF or DVF.
-An encoder-only architecture, such as ResNet and VGG, is used to predict the parameters of an affine (or rigid) transformation model, with 12 (or 6) degrees of freedom.
+An encoder-only architecture, such as ResNet and VGG, is used to predict the parameters of an affine transformation model, with 12 degrees of freedom.

 ## Model training
 Registration networks are trained using standard minibatch gradient descent, with each minibatch sampling pairs of moving-fixed images and, when available, moving-and-fixed labels.